xuchuanleikeshi/MES_SLAM/README.md

 # Overview

 This repository provides the implementation of a memory-efficient visual SLAM framework that integrates sparse prior embedding with nonlinear score-guided sparsification.
-The proposed system focuses on reducing memory overhead in keyframe and map point management while maintaining high localization and mapping accuracy.
-The approach combines adaptive sparsification and prior modeling to achieve compact map representation and efficient optimization suitable for embedded and resource-constrained platforms.
+The proposed system is developed upon the classic ORB-SLAM2 architecture, extending its modular design to support adaptive keyframe sparsification and compact map representation.
+By incorporating prior modeling and information-driven optimization, the framework effectively reduces memory overhead in keyframe and map point management while maintaining high localization and mapping accuracy.
+The approach is particularly suitable for embedded and resource-constrained platforms, achieving efficient computation and storage without compromising visual SLAM performance.

 ##  RealSense Stereo Camera Calibration Results